HYC-code520/mail-management-system/backend/README.md

 # Backend API - Mail Management System

-Express.js backend API for the Mail Management System with email notification support (SMTP + OAuth2).
+Express.js backend API for the Mail Management System with email notification support using **Gmail REST API** (OAuth2).

+**📧 Email Implementation:** We use Gmail REST API (`gmail.users.messages.send`), NOT nodemailer SMTP OAuth2, to avoid Google's OAuth2 SMTP authentication restrictions.
+SMTP with App Passwords is available as a fallback only.

 ## Setup